diogo-SG/BE-Upskilling/README.md

 * [jwt-authentication](https://github.com/diogo-SG/BE-Upskilling/tree/jwt-authentication) - implementing JWT authentication on the api
 * [docker-implementation](https://github.com/diogo-SG/BE-Upskilling/tree/docker-implementation) - containerising the api with Docker
 * [jest-testing](https://github.com/diogo-SG/BE-Upskilling/tree/jest-testing) - adding tests to the api using Jest and a test database, as well as API response pagination

+## How to run
+1. Clone the repo
+2. Checkout the branch you want to run (or main, for the most recent version);
+3. Run `pnpm install` to install dependencies;
+4. Create a `.env` file in the root directory based on the included `.env.example` file;
+5. Run `pnpm dev` to start the server;
+6. Run database migrations (basically data seeders for testing) with `pnpm migrate` (if applicable);